jhsheets/ai_graph_query/README.md

 # ai_graph_query
-Use AI to generate Cypher queries against a graph database
+Test setup to use AI to generate Cypher queries against a graph database